yisibell/nuxt-svg-icons/README.md

 Get your module up and running quickly.

 Find and replace all on all files (CMD+SHIFT+F):
-- Name: My Module
+- Name: nuxt-svg-icons
-- Package name: my-module
+- Package name: nuxt-svg-icons
-- Description: My new Nuxt module
+- Description: A module for Nuxt 3 that allows you to use your own SVG icons quickly and enjoyably.
 -->

-# My Module
+# nuxt-svg-icons

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

-> My new Nuxt module
+> A module for Nuxt 3 that allows you to use your own SVG icons quickly and enjoyably.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 <!-- - [📖 &nbsp;Documentation](https://example.com) -->